3mrgnc3/attiny85_ducky/README.md

 ### A Cheap Disposable Alternative to the Hak5 USB RubberDucky

-This Platformio Project Repository transforms the [AZ-Delivery ATTiny85 Digispark Rev.3 Kickstarter](https://www.az-delivery.de/en/products/digispark-board) into a USB RubberDucky-like device capable of executing pre-programmed keystroke injection attacks.
+This Platformio Project Repository utilizes the [AZ-Delivery ATTiny85 Digispark Rev.3 Kickstarter](https://www.az-delivery.de/en/products/digispark-board) as a USB RubberDucky-like device capable of executing pre-programmed keystroke injection attacks.
 It leverages the DigiKeyboardMultilang library to simulate keyboard inputs, allowing for versatile payload delivery.

 ![ATTiny85 Ducky](rev3.png)